Finnbyte/StayHydrated/README.md

 # THE GUI IS VERY SLOW RN, WILL FIX SOON.
 JUST WAIT A BIT FOR IT TO POP OPEN!

 ## Requirements
 None if using binary version, but if you want to compile from src, you will need Golang installed (v.1.15) and you also need to download the dependencies.
+I assume you know what you are doing.

 ## How to use
 1. First, compile using